A Taxonomy of Network Threats and the Effect of Current Datasets on Intrusion Detection Systems: Threats Taxonomy

 \subsubsection{Network Threats}

-Threats are initiated based on a flow of packet sent over a network.
-Two of the most common forms of network threats are Denial of Service~(DoS) and Distributed Denial of Service~(DDoS)~(1.1) where an attacker floods the network with requests rendering the service unresponsive.
-During Attacks legitimate users cannot access the services.
-Note that common anomalies known as 'Flash Crowds' are often mistaken with DoS and DDoS attacks~\cite{jung2002flashcrowds}.
-Dos and DDoS can be divided in four categories including flood attacks~(1.1.1), amplification attacks~(1.1.2), protocol exploit~(1.1.3), and malformed packets~(1.1.4).
+Threats are initiated based on a flow of packets sent over a network.
+Two of the most common forms of network threats are Denial of Service~(DoS) and Distributed Denial of Service~(DDoS)~(\figurename~\ref{taxonomy_1} - 1.1), where an attacker floods the network with requests rendering the service unresponsive.
+During these attacks, legitimate users cannot access the services.
+Note that common anomalies known as `Flash Crowds' are often mistaken with DoS and DDoS attacks~\cite{jung2002flashcrowds}.
+Flash Crowds happen when a high flow of traffic for a certain service or website occurs.
+This happens immediately upon the occurrence of a significant event.
+For example, breaking news, sales events, etc. DoS and DDoS can be divided into four categories including flood attacks~(\figurename~\ref{taxonomy_1} - 1.1.1), amplification attacks~(\figurename~\ref{taxonomy_1} - 1.1.2), protocol exploit~(\figurename~\ref{taxonomy_1} - 1.1.3), and malformed packets~(\figurename~\ref{taxonomy_1} - 1.1.4).
 These are defined respectively through attack examples.
-Smurf attacks~(1.1.1.1) depends on generating a large amount of ping requests.
-Overflows~(1.1.1.2) occurs when a program writes more bytes than allowed.
+Smurf attacks~(\figurename~\ref{taxonomy_1} - 1.1.1.1) depends on generating a large amount of ping requests.
+Overflows~(\figurename~\ref{taxonomy_1} - 1.1.1.2) occurs when a program writes more bytes than allowed.
 This occurs when an attacker sends packets larger than 65536 bytes (allowed in the IP protocol) and the stack does not have an appropriate input sanitation in place.
-The ping of Death~(1.1.4.1) attack occurs when packets are too large for the routers and splitting is required.
-The Teardrop~(1.1.3.1) attack takes place when an incorrect offset is set by the attacker.
-Finally the SYN flood~(1.1.1.3) attack happens when the host allocates memory for a huge number of TCP SYN packets.
+The ping of Death~(\figurename~\ref{taxonomy_1} - 1.1.4.1) attack occurs when packets are too large for routers and splitting is required.
+The Teardrop~(\figurename~\ref{taxonomy_1} - 1.1.3.1) attack takes place when an incorrect offset is set by the attacker.
+Finally, the SYN flood~(\figurename~\ref{taxonomy_1} - 1.1.1.3) attack happens when the host allocates memory for a huge number of TCP SYN packets.